Ernst Klee: Life and work

 Klee was first trained as a sanitary and heating technician.
 Afterwards, he caught up on his university entrance requirements and then studied theology and social education.

 As a journalist in the 1970s, he looked at socially excluded groups, such as the homeless, psychiatric patients and the disabled.
-During this period, he collaborated with Gusti Steiner, who laid the foundation for the federal German emancipatory movement of the disabled at that time.
+During this period, he collaborated with Gusti Steiner, who laid the foundation for the federal German emancipatory movement of disabled people at that time.

 In 1997, he received the Geschwister-Scholl-Preis ("Scholl Siblings Prize") for his book, Auschwitz, die NS-Medizin und ihre Opfer (Auschwitz, Nazi Medicine and Their Victims).
 In 2001, the city of Frankfurt am Main honored Klee with the Goethe Plaque of the City of Frankfurt for his book, Deutsche Medizin im Dritten Reich.
 Karrieren vor und nach 1945 (German Medicine in the Third Reich.
 Careers before and after 1945).
 The explanation states that Klee's works "are suitable to support civil freedom, moral and intellectual courage, and to give important impetus to current awareness."
 Klee's commitment to the importance of disabled people was the decisive factor in the former Westfälische Schule für Körperbehinderte (Westphalian School for the Physically Disabled) in Mettingen being renamed the Ernst-Klee-Schule in his honor in 2005.

 Klee wrote for the weekly newspaper, Die Zeit.
 There were 27 articles by him between 1974 and 1995.
 In 2003, he wrote an article criticizing the omission of Nazi activity in the career details of those mentioned in the Deutsche Biographische Enzyklopädie ("German Biographical Encyclopedia") or his description of the relationship of German artists to the Nazi extermination camps in German-occupied Poland.
 Contemporary author Karl-Heinz Janßen wrote on 27 February 1987 about Klee, "Contemporary historical research ignores this subject [of medical crimes during the Nazi period]; [...] if it were not for the free-lance journalist, Ernst Klee, who went to the effort of reading thousands of case files and rummaging through archives of institutions, almost nothing would be known today about one of the most horrible atrocities of this century."

 Klee died in his hometown of Frankfurt am Main at the age of 71 after a long and severe illness.